KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions --> Sets the mode of hello file the same as olleh file

 11-directories_permissions script --> Adds execute permissions to all subdirectories of the current working directory for the owner,group and others

+12-directory_permissions script --> Creates a dir my_dir and sets its mode to 751 in the working directory